 This fantastic project supports important ongoing marine conservation efforts and hosts research projects in an effort to learn more about whale sharks.
 Recently, the project has hosted a team of researchers affiliated to the King Abdul University (KAUST) and the University of Queensland, funded by WWF, looking at oceanographic factors influencing the occurrence and distribution of whale sharks in the Mafia channel.
 In previous years, the project has supported other integral WWF-funded whale shark research in Mafia.

 Through the volunteer programme, the project continues to contribute to the global spot-pattern photo identification project which seeks to map the migration of whale sharks.
-Whale shark spot-patterns are like individual fingerprints and therefore can be used to identify individual whale sharks.
-Their location can be added to a worldwide database, which can then be extrapolated and utilised to assess the health of the species within the area and their migration patterns.
+Their location can be added to a worldwide database, which can then be extrapolated and utilised to assess the health of the species within the area.

-The project is also designed to help research aspects related to the tourism surrounding these magnificent sharks, such as adherence to codes of conduct and the behaviour of whale sharks during encounters with tourists and fishermen.
+The project is also designed to help research aspects related to tourist behaviour surrounding these magnificent sharks, such as adherence to codes of conduct and understanding the behaviour of whale sharks during encounters with tourists and fishermen.

 Whale sharks are a listed endangered species, and one of the most misunderstood gentle giants of the deep blue sea.
 They face threats from their habitat and humans, but you can make a difference!
 Volunteer in Mafia Island with The Great Projects and aid whale shark conservation today, to give these animals a chance to thive for years to come.